 The IJA Defense of Northern Mindanao

 Meantime, Lt.
-General Gyokasu Morozumi, who has assumed command of the defense of Mindanao following the departure of Gen. Sosako Suzuki to Leyte, found himself in similar dire straits as Lt.
+General Gyosaku Morozumi, who has assumed command of the defense of Mindanao following the departure of Gen. Sosako Suzuki to Leyte, found himself in a similar quandary as Lt.
 Gen. William Sharp three years earlier.

 General Morozumi, commanding the 30th Panther Division, had about 17,500 troops under his control.
 His strength included 8,000-odd men of his own division, around 4,500 troops of attached combat and service elements, and nearly 5,000 Army Air Force personnel.
 Trained ground combat effectives numbered roughly 5,800.